mtojek/ohlavpn/README.md

 # ohlavpn
 Find working VPN proxy in the given county | Hola VPN

+Use Hola VPN API to grab a list of fast VPN proxy servers all over the world.
+Use the IP-API endpoint to check their geolocation and owners.

 ## Disclaimer

 **This code is only for educational purposes.
 Please do not overuse the Hola VPN infrastructure or avoid Netflix limits.**